No Canada 5 cents were struck from 1859 to 1869.

 The twelve sided shape was not enough to stop the confusion with one cent coins, so in 1943 the reverse design was replaced by the "V" (for victory) design which was used until the war ended in 1945.

-The chrome plating on 1944 and 1945 "V" nickels scratches easily and/or wears through at the high points quickly.
-As these coins are very common inexpensive unless extremely high quality, I through scratched or significantly worn examples in my till to be handed out in change.
-The examples we offer below are all scratch free unless otherwise noted.
+The chrome plating on 1944 and 1945 V nickels is easily scratched and/or wears through at the high points.
+Nice examples of these are common and inexpensive even if high quality.
+I throw scratched or significantly worn examples in my till to be handed out in change.
+The examples offered below are scratch free unless otherwise noted.

 1944 5 CENT